 According to the UN, Latin America is the world’s most urbanized region.
-It is expected that 90 of the regional population will live in cities by 2050.
-And even today, there are 55 cities with more than one million inhabitants.
+It is expected that 90 percent of the regional population will live in cities by 2050.
+Even today, there are 55 cities with more than one million inhabitants.
 Yet, despite the increased demand in city life, its delivery of goods and services is still very unsatisfactory.

 Out of the 15 cities with the worst traffic congestions, four of them are Latin American.
 Kudos to Bogotá, Lima, Mexico City, and Recife!

 Sometimes, it’s not even the fact that public transport can be a potentially dangerous focus of contagion, but it’s nonexistent.

 Bogotá, for instance, Latin America’s most congested city, has no subway service.
 Whether this is cause or consequence to its high vehicular density is a topic for another paper, but the conclusion is the same: Something needs to change.

 Interestingly enough, despite the lack of a subway, Bogotá decided it was time to add 76 kilometers of bike lanes across the city to reduce crowding of other transport mobility options during the sanitary crisis.